die wiese

 date created: 1986-2018

-classification: installations
+classification: the real works: installations

 work type: environment